State of the Art

 04 I ve Got You Under My Skin.mp3

 08 Willow Weep For Me.mp3

-Product Reviews - 5/5 from 5 reviews Write A Review
+Reviews - 5/5 from 5 reviews Write A Review

-1 5 stars by Neil Hobkirk out of
+1 5 by out of Neil Hobkirk

 Review: Dee Daniels should need no introduction.
 Unfortunately, she too often does.
 In a music climate clouded by jazz-singing sound-alikes, a vocalist brave enough to let her affinity for hard bop remain undiluted by easy-listening production values; a vocalist who wields her instrument brashly like a player, exploring extended techniques comparable to the most intrepid trumpeters’ and saxophonists’; such a vocalist is bound to appeal foremost to the hard-core jazz aficionado.
 But given the heights and depths of feeling that Ms. Daniels accesses through her phenomenal vocal range, and the compulsively limb-engaging swing that she and her musicians whip up, her appeal should be obvious to any pair of ears.
 Like Jeri Brown and Ranee Lee, two other singers with unashamed virtuoso leanings, Dee Daniels is an American who relocated long-term to Canada.

 2 5 by out of C. Andrew Hovan